travelingcircusofurbanism/website/posts/kyoto/basementkyoto/content.md

 # Basement Kyoto, providing spaces for Kyoto's burgeoning art community

 ![](basementkyoto6.jpg)
-_Vostok Kyoto, a studio for artists located in the Nishijin area._
+_Vostok Kyoto, a shared studio with accommodation for artists, located in the Nishijin area._

 Japan's contemporary art scene used to be dominated by Tokyo until recently and there wasn't even enough information about art communities in the other part of the country.
-Things have changed, and now Japan's best art destinations include smaller cities and countryside as well.
+Things have changed, and now Japan's best art destinations include smaller cities and the countryside as well.
 Kyoto's art community recently started burgeoning and is uniquely updating the cultural landscape of the city.

-We recently got a chance to visit [Vostok Kyoto](https://vostok-kyoto.jimdofree.com/about-1/), one of the art residencies that are organized by [Basement Kyoto](http://basementkyoto.jp/).
-During the interview with the members of Basement Kyoto, we learned their methodology for breathing new life into abandon buildings to to support the artist communities in Kyoto.
+We recently got a chance to visit [Vostok Kyoto](https://vostok-kyoto.jimdofree.com/about-1/), one of the shared studios and art residencies that are organized by [Basement Kyoto](http://basementkyoto.jp/).
+During the interview with the members of Basement Kyoto, we learned their methodology for breathing new life into abandon buildings to support the artist communities in Kyoto.

 ---